Learn more about our Book with Confidence and Travel Updates.

 Set off on a half-day tour of Basel

+Dock in Basel, Switzerland, near the borders of Germany and France, early this morning.
 Located on the Rhine River, Basel traces its history as far back as the early Celts and Roman Empire.
-You’ll take a half-day city tour, then enjoy the rest of the day at leisure.
-We will have shuttles to the city center available for those who are interested.
+Today, its Old Town is a delight to browse and its many galleries draw art lovers from all over Europe.
+You’ll get acquainted during a walking tour, then enjoy the rest of the day at leisure.
+We will have shuttles to the city center available for those who are interested in returning for further independent exploration after lunch on board.
+Join in on an evening dinner onboard featuring traditional Swiss dishes.

 Depart Basel for Montreux or your flight home